bhumphrey0x20/Behavior-Cloning/writeup.md

 |Flatten:    |Merge of Layer 3 and Layer 2 MaxPool |                    |
 |Layer4:    |Fully Connect  |

-An adaptation of the Nvidia architecture discussed in class was tested however the training and validation losses were much higher that the architecture described above, therefore it was not used.
+An adaptation of the Nvidia architecture discussed in class was tested however, the training and validation losses were much higher that the architecture described above, therefore it was not used.

 For parameter tuning the Adam optimizer was used to automatically adjust the learning rate.
 Epoches were adjusted such that the Validation Loss was near it's lowest value, at 5 epochs (see Model Fitting below).